Dell-Networking/ansible-dellos-docs/source/smart_fabric_services_example.rst

 **Step 4**

-Execute the playbook:
+Run the playbook.

 ``ansible-playbook -i hosts.yaml sfs_setup.yml``

-Creating an Ansible Playbook for SMART FABRIC API Services
+Create an Ansible playbook for SmartFabric API services
 -----------------------------------------------------------

 **Step 1**

-Use the same inventory ``hosts.yaml`` for provisioning once the SFS setup is ready.

-Create a group variable file called ``group_vars/sfs.all.yaml``, then define the  Smart Fabric Service input model:
+Use the same inventory ``hosts.yaml`` for provisioning once SFS setup is ready.
+Create a group variable file called ``group_vars/sfs.all.yaml``, then define the SFS input model.

 ::